BitterProphet/Entain_V2/README.md

 2. We'd like to see the races returned, ordered by their `advertised_start_time`
    1. curl -X "POST" "http://localhost:8000/v1/list-races" -H 'Content-Type: application/json' -d $'{"sort": {"field": "advertisedStartTime"}}
       1. defaults to 'ascending' order
+      2. due to the nature of the logic, extra fields would be very minimal effort to implement.
+No extra fields were added as it was not required of the task.
    2. curl -X "POST" "http://localhost:8000/v1/list-races" -H 'Content-Type: application/json' -d $'{"sort": {"field": "advertisedStartTime", "order": "desc"}}'
    3. curl -X "POST" "http://localhost:8000/v1/list-races" -H 'Content-Type: application/json' -d $'{"sort": {"field": "advertisedStartTime", "order": "asc"}}'